poiyomi/PoiyomiDocs/docs/shading/matcap.md

 Allows you to configure a radial gradient to be used as your matcap texture.
 Click the rectangle to the right of the Matcap texture slot to open the gradient editor.

-:::tip Iridescence Users
+:::tip For Iridescence Users
-`Gradient` replaces the previously seen Iridescence module.
+`Gradient` replicates the effect used in the old Iridescence feature in older versions of Poiyomi Shaders.
 :::

 ## Color